vincealdrin/Tutu/README.md

 # TUTÛ 🗺️
+This project is a partial fulfillment of the requirements for the Holy Angel University degree B.S in Information Technology with Area of Specialization in Web Development.

+## Summary
 TUTÛ is an interactive map of articles from news portals in the Philippines.
-It aggregates articles from our list of news portals and extracts information in each articles through Natural Language Processing.
+It aggregates articles in a list of news portals and extracts information in each articles through Natural Language Processing.
 TUTÛ also features a news portal analyzer which scores the credibility of a news portal and its content using a trained machine-learning model.
+You can learn more about it [here](https://www.esquiremag.ph/culture/cars-and-tech/tutunews-com-identifies-credible-and-fake-news-sites-a00225-20180131) and you can ask questions [here](https://www.facebook.com/tutunewsph).

 ## TUTÛ means “true” or “truth” in Kapampangan language.

 ## Notable Features
 - - -